 In collaboration with the MIT Community Service and Work-Study program, LEAF has taken on three new student interns.
 Their technical expertise, problem-solving skills, and creativity will help us turn over a new LEAF!
-In return, they will learn about social responsibility and the cooperative movement, explore Boston communities’ needs, and interact with veteran players in the nonprofit lending space.
-Let’s meet them!
+In return, they will learn about social responsibility and the cooperative movement, explore Boston communities’ needs, and connect with experienced individuals in the nonprofit lending space.

 Kasi is a junior pursuing a bachelor’s degree in Chemical Engineering with a concentration in Economics.
 She is the vice president of MIT’s Global Poverty Initiative and does research for the Sloan School of Management.
 She hails from Lagos, Nigeria.